 It’s hard to believe that I’m here, holding a new Cure album in my hands.
 Despite a recent bout of touring, it was starting to feel like the band had no real interest in delving into their tattered psyches once more, with a remarkable sixteen years having passed since their last effort, 4:13 Dream.
-With hopes for a follow-up fading away with each passing season, it’s nothing short of astounding that we’re here at all and yet, with the gloriously monochrome Songs Of A Lost World, The Cure have returned with a stunning album that not only racked up some suitably hyperbole-laden reviewed, but which also achieved the somewhat astonishing feat of elbowing its way into the charts.
-No small achievement in these febrile times.
+With hopes for a follow-up fading away with each passing season, it’s nothing short of astounding that we’re here at all and yet, with the gloriously monochrome Songs Of A Lost World, The Cure have returned with an album that has not only racked up some suitably hyperbole-laden reviews, but which has also achieved the somewhat astonishing feat of elbowing its way into the charts.
+No small matter in these febrile times.

 Formats